wasteiq/sensorAgent/README.md

 openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub
 ```

-Then give the key to WasteIQ for install in the services.
+Then give the public key to WasteIQ for install in the services.